lshermanizer/programming/apdl/basics.md

 ### DB
+ANSYS DB is a snapshot of what's in the memory at the time of save.

 If `jobname.db` already exists and I save again, the old one will be copied to `jobname.dbb` as a back-up.